 Just in case you are interested, to view the complete syntax for this command type ipconfig /help and hit Enter!

-3] The Network & Internet Diagnostic & Repair Tool in Windows 8, Windows 7 & Windows Vista will help you identify the potential issues preventing network connectivity, and it automatically takes appropriate steps toward correcting them.
+3] The Network & Internet Diagnostic & Repair Tool in Windows 10/8/7/Vista will help you identify the potential issues preventing network connectivity, and it automatically takes appropriate steps toward correcting them.
 If a computer on the network loses Internet connectivity, you can graphically see which connection is down and then use Network Diagnostics to help determine the cause of the problem and find possible solutions.

 To access it, open Control Panel > Network & Sharing Center.
 In the lower part, click on Troubleshoot Problems.
-From the windows which opens, you can select Internet Connections or any other issue you want to troubleshoot and repair.
+From the window which opens, you can select Internet Connections or any other issue you want to troubleshoot and repair.